IliasSim/Wizard-Werdna-Ring-Adventure-game-only/README.md

   - [**Summary**](#summary)

 ## **Scope**
-Main goal of the game is the hero to find the Wizard Werdna Ring.
+Main goal of the game is the hero to find the Ring the Wizard Werdna.
 To achieve this the hero searches a cave complex.
 Each cave is inhabited by hostile creatures ready to attack our hero.
 The ring is located at the tenth and final cave.

 ## **Caves/Enviroment**
 The environment of the game consists of caves, each cave is a 2d space of tiles.
 The tiles occupy 12x12 pixels on the screen and can be floor type (where the hero and the enemies can walk), wall type or stair type.
 The stair type tile is the entrance for the next cave.
 The color for each tile is red for the floor, black for the wall and pink for the stair.
 Each cave is randomly created every time the hero enters in it.
 The procedure used is a simple (in implementation) algorithm for creating dungeons of a rogue-like game.
 The algorithm name is “random-walk”, and it has been used in many rogue-like games.
 The way it works is the following, let assume that the cave consists of an N × M grid of tiles and all the tiles are characterized as walls.
 Then a percentage of tiles that will be the floor (on which the player and the opponents can move) is set, the algorithm starts from a random point and perform a random walk characterizing each grid it “steps” as floor until, the desired percentage is reached.
 An example of a cave depiction can be seen Figure 1.